-11. What equipment and resources does the school have to help my child?
+11. What equipment and resources do the school have to help my child?

-Over the years we have supported many pupils with significant difficulties and so we have a range of equipment and resources already in school.
+Over the years we have supported many pupils with significant difficulties and so we have lots of equipment and resources already in school.
 Below are some examples.

 - Disabled toilet

 - Shower facilities

+- Sensory circuits

-- Seating cushions and wedges
+- Seating cushions, wedges

+- Writing slopes

 - Coloured overlays

 - Pencil grips and specialist writing pens

 - Calmers (squeezy/stress balls etc.)

 - Sand timers

-- Physiotherapy equipment, e.g. gym mats and gym balls
+- Physiotherapy equipment, e.g., gym mats and gym balls

+- Occupational therapy equipment, e.g., non-slip mats, weighted blankets